Skip to content

 A wide range of Advanced Level subjects are available in the Sixth Form.
 Sixth Form students choose at three subjects from the following:

-Art & Design (Fine Art, Photography, Textiles), Biology, Business Studies, Chemistry, Dance, Food Science and Nutrition, English Literature, French, Geography, Computer Science, History, Mathematics, Music, Physical Education, Physics, Politics, Psychology, Philosophy & Ethics, Sociology and Spanish.
+Art & Design (Fine Art & Textiles), Drama, Biology, Business Studies, Chemistry, Computer Science, Dance, Food Science and Nutrition, English Literature, French, Geography, History, Mathematics & Further Mathematics, Music, Physical Education, Physics, Politics, Psychology, Philosophy & Ethics, Sociology and Spanish.

-Further details are published in the Sixth Form Prospectus.
+Further details are published in the Sixth Form Subject Guide.
 Please visit the Sixth Form website page for more information about the Sixth Form.

 Independent Study

-Students have a planner in which to record their study tasks.
-We also use Show My Homework to support the independent study process.
+We also use Satchel: One to support the independent study process.

 The time spent on independent study will vary at different times of the year and in different subjects across all year groups.